 - i) Information about the site and contamination issues (e.g., exposure pathways, identification of contaminant sources, etc.), cleanup standards, applicable laws, alternatives considered, and the proposed cleanup. - ii) Effectiveness, implementability, and the cost of the proposed cleanup. - iii) An analysis of reasonable alternatives including no action.
 For cleanup of brownfield petroleum-only sites, an analysis of cleanup alternatives must include considering a range of proven cleanup methods, including identification of contaminant sources, exposure pathways, and an evaluation of corrective measures.
-The cleanup method chosen must be based on this analysis. - b.
+The cleanup method chosen must be based on this analysis.
+The alternatives may consider the degree to which they reduce greenhouse gas discharges, reduce energy use or employ alternative energy sources, reduce volume of wastewater generated/disposed, reduce volume of materials taken to landfills, and recycle and re-use materials generated during the cleanup process to the maximum extent practicable.

+b.
 Community Relations and Public Involvement in Cleanup Activities